-E-filing and addition of email as an important part of address can be seen as an effort to further promote digitization.
+E-filing and addition of email as an important part of the address can be seen as an effort to further promote digitization.
 Along with these some other noteworthy features of the new rules are:

 1. Sound marks are made registrable: The new trademark rules mentions, “Where an application for the registration of a trademark consists of a sound as a trademark, the reproduction of the same shall be submitted in the MP3 format not exceeding thirty seconds’ length recorded on a medium which allows for easy and clearly audible replaying accompanied with a graphical representation of its notations”.
-Such application has to be filed on Form TM – A with the sound in a MP3 format.
+Such an application has to be filed on Form TM – A with the sound in an MP3 format.
 It is necessary to provide the musical notes in the application.

-2. 3D Marks are made registrable: It includes shape and packaging of goods.
+2. 3D Marks are made registrable: It includes the shape and packaging of goods.
 This kind of application is also filed in Form TM-A.

-Where the application contains a statement to the effect that the trademark is a three dimensional trademark, the reproduction of the trademark shall consist of a two dimensional Graphic or photographic reproduction as follows, namely:—
+Where the application contains a statement to the effect that the trademark is a three-dimensional trademark, the reproduction of the trademark shall consist of a two dimensional Graphic or photographic reproduction as follows, namely:—

-ii) where, the Registrar considers that the reproduction of the trademark furnished by the applicant does not sufficiently show the particulars of the three dimensional trademark, he may call upon the applicant to furnish within two months, up to five further different views of the trademark and a description by words of the trademark;
+ii) where the Registrar considers that the reproduction of the trademark furnished by the applicant does not sufficiently show the particulars of the three-dimensional trademark, he may call upon the applicant to furnish within two months, up to five further different views of the trademark and a description by words of the trademark;

-where the Registrar considers the different views or description of the trademark referred to in clause (ii), still do not sufficiently show the particulars of the three dimensional trademark, he may call upon the applicant to furnish a specimen of the trademark.
+where the Registrar considers the different views or description of the trademark referred to in clause (ii), still do not sufficiently show the particulars of the three-dimensional trademark, he may call upon the applicant to furnish a specimen of the trademark.

-3. E-filing is promoted: As a token of encouragement a discount of 10% is provided for e-filing.
+3. E-filing is promoted: As a token of encouragement, a discount of 10% is provided for e-filing.
 This can be seen as a move to promote digitization and go paperless.

 a) in case of an enterprise engaged in the manufacture or production of goods, an enterprise where the investment in plant and machinery does not exceed the limit specified for a medium enterprise under clause (a) of sub-section (1) of section 7 of the Micro, Small and Medium Enterprises Development Act, 2006 (27 of 2006); and